Wenzel Norbert Octavian, Count of Kinsky: Biography

 Wenzel came from the Bohemian noble family of Kinsky of Wchinitz and Tettau and was the younger brother of Francis, Count of Kinsky of Wchinitz and Tettau.

 After studying law at Charles University in Prague and his Grand Tour, Kinsky entered the civil service.
 He became President of the Court of Appeal in 1688, Vice-Chairman of Bohemia in 1689, Privy and Conference Councilor, Supreme Court Judge in 1696 and Supreme Chamber Treasurer and Imperial Commissioner in the Bohemian Parliament in 1701.

 From 1705 to 1711 he was Bohemian Chancellor in Vienna under Emperor Joseph I. For his services he was made a Knight of the Order of the Golden Fleece in 1711 (No. 610).

 Marriage and children

-Count Kinsky married twice, firstly to Anna Franziska Countess Martinic and secondly to Maria Anna Theresia Countess Nesselrode.
+Count Kinsky married twice, firstly to Countess Anna Franziska von Martinic (1652-1694) and secondly to Baroness Maria Anna Theresia von Nesselrode-Ehreshoven (d.
+1719).
 The two marriages produced 16 children, including: